Leo Penn: Career

 A life member of The Actors Studio, Penn won the Theatre World Award in 1954 for his performance in the play The Girl on the Via Flaminia.
 He acted in numerous roles in the early years of television.
 In 1956, he was cast as Mr. Rico in the episode "Ringside Padre" of the religion anthology series Crossroads.
 In 1957, he appeared in the episode "One If by Sea" of the military drama series, Navy Log.
 He was also cast in an episode of Beverly Garland's 1957–1958 groundbreaking crime drama Decoy.
 In 1960, he played Cavage in "The Poker Fiend" on Richard Boone's CBS western series Have Gun – Will Travel.
 In 1961, he was cast as Tiko in the episode "The World Is Her Oyster" of the ABC adventure series The Islanders, set in the South Pacific, and appeared in an episode of the ABC crime drama The Asphalt Jungle.
 He also appeared in another ABC adventure series Straightaway, which focuses on automobile racing.
 On March 3, 1961, he co-starred with Peter Falk and Joyce Van Patten in the episode "Cold Turkey" of the ABC legal drama series The Law and Mr. Jones starring James Whitmore.
 About this time, he also appeared on Pat O'Brien's ABC sitcom Harrigan and Son.
 In the 1961–1962 television season, Penn acted in the CBS crime drama Checkmate in the episode "The Button-Down Break" and starred as Jerry Green in Gertrude Berg's CBS's sitcom Mrs. G. Goes to College renamed at mid-season as The Gertrude Berg Show.
+He played the role of Father Gitzgerald in season 3 episode 20 of Matlock The Priest.